mflaxman/blind-xpub/README.md

 * Taproot setup requires an extra round of interactivity (or a zero knowledge proof implementation), making it harder to setup.

 ### Versus Regular/Traditional/Unblinded Seeds
-While this protocol provides strong privacy, is it worth it?
+While this protocol provides strong privacy guarantees, is it worth it?
 Regular (unblinded) seeds have some advantages:
 * Complexity is the enemy of security.
-Counterpoint: the biggest form of complexity is storing the output descriptors, which is already the highly encouraged best practice for multisig.
+Counterpoint: the biggest form of complexity is backup up the output descriptors, which is already the best practice for multisig.
 * Greater hardware wallet support.
 Counterpoint: I hope all hardware wallets will support enhanced privacy in the future.
-* If you don't keep a copy of the output descriptors, but still have all `m` seed phrases, you can still recover your funds.
+* If you don't keep a copy of the output descriptors, but still have all `n` seed phrases, you can still recover your funds.
 Counterpoint: you should never lose your output descriptors, as they should be backed up in many places.
-This is already a well-understood best practice for all multisig users.
 Update: ** [the deterministic paths version of this protocol](#deterministic-paths) eliminates this concern!

 ### Versus Secret BIP39 Passphrases
 Another way to accomplish the same goal would be to [use a unique passphrase for each BIP39 seed](https://github.com/BlockchainCommons/Airgapped-Wallet-Community/discussions/37) and not store that passphrase with the BIP39 seed (keep it stored somewhere else).
-I argue that using BIP 32 paths is *strictly superior*.
+I argue that using BIP32 paths is *strictly superior*.
 * Most hardware wallets have bad input devices (no keyboard), so typing a long passphrases at setup/use is quite challenging.
 The passphrase is also required to "unlock" the HWW, vs just using an existing mechanism (output descriptors) to transfer unlocking data to the HWW.
-In this case of QR-based wallets, this unlocking is currently a magical UX; all you need to do is scan the Output Descriptors.
+In this case of QR-based wallets, this unlocking is currently a magical UX; all you need to do is scan the Output Descriptors and your hardware wallet is ready to go.
 * These unique passphrases must be stored somewhere.
 Of course, this could just be at the coordinator, but there is currently no mechanism/standard for how to do that (unlike BIP32 paths).
 * Requires visiting cold storage for re-use.